MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-bot-based-plugin.md

 All bot-based search message extensions are eligible for plugin support, subject to validation to ensure the plugin meets quality, security, privacy, and usefulness expectations.

-You can create a bot-based search message extension using Teams Toolkit for Visual Studio Code, Visual Studio, Teams Toolkit CLI, or Developer Portal for Teams and extend the message extension to function as a plugin in Copilot for Microsoft 365.
+You can create a bot-based search message extension using Teams Toolkit for Visual Studio Code, Visual Studio, Teams Toolkit command line interface (CLI), or Developer Portal for Teams and extend the message extension to function as a plugin in Copilot for Microsoft 365.

 ## Prerequisites